https://cdn.gabb.com/wp-content/uploads/2022/05/Cacausian-women-playing-Oculus.png

 Can You Chat with Strangers on Oculus?

+Yes.
 Despite being designed to elevate the player experience through strategizing with teammates, gaming chat systems have normalized talking to strangers online.

 oculus app

 Simply put, these features make it easier for predators to groom children by using abusive methods like establishing emotional connections or moving in-game chats to outside platforms.
+One app that parents should be aware of is VRChat.

 Children between the ages of 12 and 15 are especially susceptible to being groomed or manipulated by adults they meet online.